 After the intervention, when the robot asks the person to leave to engage the next task (without the robot), we coded participant behavior for closing the interaction.
 Overall, 21/38 women displayed overall disaffiliative behaviors, such as turning away without acknowledging an interpersonal relationship.
 17 women displayed overall affiliative behaviors, including using a closing utterance (e.g., "okay" or "sure"), nodding, gaze politely to the robot.
-On a manipulation condition basis, in the neutral condition we observed 8 affiliative and 4 disaffiliative participants, in the benevolent condition it was 6 affiliative to 7 disaffiliative, and in the hostile condition it was 3 affiliative to 10 disaffiliative.
-Statistical testing suggests that this observed difference is statistically significant ( $\chi^2_2$ =6.76, p=.034).
+On a manipulation condition basis, in the neutral condition we observed 8 affiliative and 4 disaffiliative to 7 disaffiliative, and in the hostile condition it was 6 affiliative to 10 disaffiliative.
+Statistical testing suggests that this observed difference is statistically significant ( $\chi^2_2 = 6.76$ , p = 0.034).